Covaxin™ Vaccine 2023

 Covaxin continues to be tested in various clinical trials.

 March 8, 2021 - The Lancet reported: The BBV152 vaccine, adjuvanted with alum and a TLR 7/8 agonist, is designed to enhance humoral and Th1-skewed cellular immune responses after immunization by optimizing the inactivated vaccine formulation.
 Overall, Algel-IMDG-adjuvanted BBV152 was safe, immunogenic, and able to induce Th1-biased T-cell responses and could be a potentially superior vaccine over the alum-adjuvanted inactivated COVID-19 vaccines.
 However, this is the only study of an inactivated COVID-19 vaccine candidate to report a thorough evaluation of cell-mediated responses.
-The 6 μg with Algel-IMDG formulation has been selected for the phase 3 efficacy trial.
-BBV152 (developed using a well-established manufacturing platform) was safe, immunogenic (persisting for 3 months), and stored at 2–8°C, compatible with most immunization cold chain requirements countries.
-Follow-up studies to assess the efficacy and immune responses in older adults and people with comorbidities are underway.
+Therefore, the 6 μg with Algel-IMDG formulation has been selected for the phase 3 efficacy trial.

 ClinicalTrials: NCT05258669 - Immuno-bridging and Broadening Study of a Whole, Inactivated COVID-19 Vaccine BBV152 in Healthy Adults.
 Last Update Posted: August 31, 2022.